cdl-saarland/rv/README.md

 Run `git submodule update --init` to pull the SLEEF submodule.
 RV requires a C++14, shared library build of LLVM (cmake options `-DBUILD_SHARED_LIBS=on -DLLVM_ENABLE_CXX1Y=on`).
 To (optionally) enable vectorized complex arithmetic through compiler-rt checkout compiler-rt in llvm/runtimes and configure cmake with `-DRV_ENABLE_CRT=on`.

+## Building with LLVM-VP

+Configure with `cmake -DRV_ENABLE_VP=on` to enable LLVM-VP support.
+Note that doing so for vanilla LLVM will break the build.
+To make RV emit VP intrinsics, set the environment variable `RV_USE_VP=1`.

 ### Build prerequisites